Hi there! Some bits about me, my interests, and activities:

 Since the 2010s I've become more involved with cultures and events of hedonism, hippies, burners, festivals, party scenes.
 I'm a bit too anhedonic to fully throw myself into the pleasures they offer.
 But I find some comfort and hope for humanity in them.
 I'm greatly interested in their politics, some of which I consider promising, some of which I consider dangerous.
 I'm most happy in these scenes when I find some limited way to make myself useful for their organization or maintenance.

 I somehow managed to get two IMDb profiles: this one and that one.
 If anyone knows how to fuse them, please tell me.

 My current PGP/GPG key (for email@example.com) can be found here: plomlompom.asc.

 I can often be found on freenode as plomlompom (name is NickServ-registered, but I don't always properly identify to NickServ), at the channel #zrolaps for example.
 But my avatar being online does not necessarily indicate me currently reading what's happening there.

 Please note: Only for visits with an appointment, and sending me mail.
 I do not answer to door bell ringing when I do not expect visitors.

 Please note: I prefer communication by e-mail.
 I only answer the phone directly on calls that I expect.
 Other calls are put through to my mailbox.
 I listen to my mailbox regularly, but I rarely answer calls to it right away.

 Account holder: Christian Heller

-Here is a right-resolution picture of me (2912×4368 pixels, 6.37 megabytes).
-It was taken by Fiona Krakenbürger in March 2011.
-It may be distributed under a Creative Commons Attribution 4.0 International Licence.
-Feel free to use the picture for whatever purpose under the terms explained behind that link.
+The following high-resolution photographs depicting me may be distributed under a Creative Commons Attribution 4.0 International Licence.
+Feel free to use them for whatever purpose under the terms explained behind that link, naming their respective creators: